kennedysgarage/kennedysgarage/_pages/partners.md

 <div id="partners">
   <div class="row">
     <div class="col-12">
       <p>A trusted group of people &amp; companies I work with.
 These fine folks are good people and make amazing things happen.
-When I can't take on new projects, these are the ones that I would refer you to.</p>
+When I can't take on new work, these are the ones that I would refer you to.</p>
       <h3>Individuals</h3>
     </div><!--/col-->
   </div><!--/row-->